Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

-An aerospace company has unveiled a new hypersonic engine, which it says makes a “major breakthrough” in high-speed flight.
+An aerospace company has unveiled a new hypersonic engine which it says makes a “major breakthrough” in high-speed flight.

 Venus Aerospace, a Texas-based company focused on making hypersonic travel a reality, has announced they are producing an advanced propulsion engine that could power high-speed vehicles, including drones and aircraft.